Greek Yogurt Potato Salad

 Once the potatoes are done, strain them in a strainer and gently run under cold water to stop the cooking.
 Let them sit until completely cooled.

-Step 2: make dressing
+Step 2: make creamy dressing

 In a small bowl, combine the remaining dressing ingredients to make the sauce.
 Mix together well.
 Adjust the flavor with pinch of salt and black pepper, as needed.